JoeyHendricks/STATS-PAL/README.md

 that one metric, keep in mind that we can call this number a metric as it meets the [formal four conditions to be considered a metric](https://en.wikipedia.org/wiki/Statistical_distance).

-In the case below we can verify that between the baseline and benchmark test largest distance between our two distributions is **0.207**:

 <!-- KS distance example -->
 <p align="center">
   <img src="https://github.com/JoeyHendricks/automated-performance-test-result-analysis/blob/master/media/images/kolmogorov-smirnov-absolute-distance-example.png"/>
 </p>

+In this case we can verify that between the baseline and benchmark test largest distance between our two distributions is **0.207** as can be seen in the graph.

 If you are interested in understanding the equation behind the Kolmogorov-Smirnov distance below you can find an image that shows the exact formula for more information I would recommend reading the excellent